miahbates/nursing-triage-tool/README.md

 # nursing-triage-tool
-Nursing triage tool which accepts input symptoms from users, the tool will prioritise the most serious symptoms according to the UKONS triage tool and rank the users name to the top of a list of patients in a queue.
+Nursing triage tool which accepts input symptoms from users, the tool will prioritise the most serious symptoms according to the UKONS triage tool and rank the users names in terms of severity.
+The most serious symptoms will be at the top of the list for the nurse to then assess.